-Computer Lab:
+Computer Class:

 All students have regularly scheduled computer classes.
 Becoming comfortable in the basic operation of a computer and learning the proper way to treat the computer and its related equipment are goals of this class.
-Students actively participate in keyboarding, word processing and other grade appropriate programs.
+Students actively participate in keyboarding, word processing and other grade appropriate programs, as well as digital citizenship.